Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Tip: Rattlesnakes are common in this area, especially in spring.

-Season: The best time to admire the wildflower fields while driving to or from Los Angeles is from March through April.
+Season: The best time to admire the wildflower fields while driving along the highway in this part of Southern California is from March through April.

 10. Laguna Coast Wilderness Park